Kim@BirthingDays.com | 541-733-4002

-Obstetricians: The most common choice; an OB/GYN is taught and trained to focus on and find problems that may arise in pregnancy.
+Obstetricians: The most common choice; an OB/GYN is taught and trained to focus on and find problems that may arise during pregnancy.
 They are surgeons and can handle cesarean sections of other not-normal pregnancy issues.
-Insurance is more likely to cover an OB/GYN over other birth care providers, and many couples feel safer being under their eye and in a hospital setting.
+Insurance is more likely to cover an OB/GYN over other birth care providers, and many couples feel safer being under their eyes and in a hospital setting.

 Certified Nurse Midwife: A certified nurse with extended study in midwifery care.
 Typically, a CNM works in a hospital setting and alongside an OB/GYN, but not always.
 All midwives are trained to support and aid pregnancies as a normal and natural part of life, instead of treating problems.

-Certified Professional Midwife: A CPM handles normal, healthy pregnancies outside of a hospital, at free-standing birth centers and home births.
+Certified Professional Midwife: A CPM handles normal, healthy pregnancies outside of a hospital, at free-standing birth centers, and at home births.
 She practices based on the Midwifery Model of Care.
 CPMs carry a small client load and provide a very personal and attentive relationship.
-They support, guide, and educate women to make informed decisions, and provide little medical intervention to pregnancy, labor, and birth.
+They support, guide, and educate women to make informed decisions, and provide little medical intervention for pregnancy, labor, and birth.